The Ben Halpern Award for Best Dissertation in Israel Studies

-The Association for Israel Studies awards the Ben Halpern Prize for the best doctoral dissertation in Israel studies (broadly defined) approved during the 2019 calendar year.
-This award honors the memory of Ben Halpern, a founding member of the Board of Directors of the Association for Israel Studies.
-His book, The Idea of the Jewish State, is still seminal in the study of Zionism.
-An inspiring teacher at Brandeis University, Ben Halpern left a powerful and distinctive intellectual legacy including a commitment to the study of Israeli society in accordance with rigorous scholarly and scientific norms.
+The Association for Israel Studies awards the Ben Halpern Prize for the best doctoral dissertation in Israel Studies (broadly defined) approved during the 2022 calendar year.
+This award honors the memory of Ben Halpern (1912-1990), a founding member of the Board of Directors of the Association for Israel Studies and the author of the influential book, The Idea of the Jewish State.
+An inspiring teacher at Brandeis University, Ben Halpern left a powerful and distinctive intellectual legacy including a commitment to the rigorous academic study of Israeli society.

 Past Winners of the Halpern Award:

-Elizabeth Imber (Johns Hopkins University), "Jewish Political Lives in the British Empire: Zionism, Nationalism, and Imperialism in Palestine, India, and South Africa, 1917-1939"
+Elizabeth Imber (Johns Hopkins University), for "Jewish Political Lives in the British Empire: Zionism, Nationalism, and Imperialism in Palestine, India, and South Africa, 1917-1939".

 -Judah Troen (The Hebrew University of Jerusalem), "This is what is done abroad: Model Others and the Construction of National Identity in the Parliamentary Discourse of Israel".